-- Asctec Pelican Inertial Measurement Unit (IMU): The IMU consists of MEMS gyro sensors, a triple axis accelerometer and triple axis magnetic compass.
-This allows for the calculation of tilt angles which can be polled up to 100 times per second. - Hokuyo UTM 30 LX Light Detection and Ranging Device: A scanning laser range finder of weight 160 gm., angular resolution 0.36 degree, range 5.6 m and a frequency of 10 Hz - Point Grey Firefly MV cameras: The cameras provide data to the IP module which allow for detection of the Blue LED and laser barriers in addition to recognition of signboards.

-3.2 Mission sensor

-Image Processing (IP) module

-We have equipped the vehicle with two high resolution cameras that provide the input for the image processing module.
+Figure 5: LIDAR mirror mount for height estimation 3.
+Payload 3.1 Sensor suite GNC Sensors - Asctec Pelican Inertial Measurement Unit (IMU): The IMU consists of MEMS gyro sensors, a triple axis accelerometer and triple axis magnetic compass.
+This allows for the calculation of tilt angles which can be polled up to 100 times per second. - Hokuyo UTM 30 LX Light Detection and Ranging Device: A scanning laser range finder of weight 160 gm., angular resolution 0.36 degree, range 5.6 m and a frequency of 10 Hz - Point Grey Firefly MV cameras: The cameras provide data to the IP module which allow for detection of the Blue LED and laser barriers in addition to recognition of signboards - PX4FLO: The sensor provides accurate odometry data via optical flow, allowing for a much more efficient localization of the robot.
+3.2 Mission sensor Image Processing (IP) module We have equipped the vehicle with two high resolution cameras that provide the input for the image processing module.
 The cameras have been placed on the front and bottom of the quadrotor.
 The front facing camera will provide the inputs for the word recognition algorithm in order to identify the signboard of the "Office of the Chief of Security".
 The competition involves recognizing a given set of Arabic letters from a set of words; the target room can be identified by this particular word.
-We do word identification by calculating a shape descriptor for the entire work via SURF (Speeded Up Robust Features), and then matching these descriptors with the those found in the target sign board via the RANSAC brute forcing method.
+We do word identification by calculating a shape descriptor for the entire work via ORB (Oriented Robust Brief), and then matching these descriptors with the those found in the target sign board via the RANSAC brute forcing method.
 We identify the words by their shape instead of the individual letters contained within.
 This approach is similar to how humans reading works, and provides a better performance in matching and identification than normal OCR based methods.
+As a initial step of filtering for the pendrive detection process, we begin with a a K-Means based segmentation for the background and foreground.
+The K-Means algorithm picks out the picks out the objects of interest from the image.
+Afterword's we use a silhouette based matching to find the interest objects that match the shape of the pendrive.
+For this we have used Curve Space descriptors, which are a good way to find the affine transformation between two contours.
+After the previous shape are found we then use those portions of the image and affirm the pendrive using ORB based feature matching.
+We also use the Affine transform between the contour and the silhouette to calculate and then apply the required perspective transform, for better matching performance.